vinay-jain-1/berkeley_car_sales/README.md

 | Linear Regression | 2.711907e+07     | 5207.597766     | <font color="green">0.826709</font> |
 | Ridge Regression  | 2.719740e+07     | 5215.112490     | 0.826208        |

+#### Linear Regression model provided the final best outcome.
+However, Ridge was not far behind and it was so close that with some variation of data, Ridge could very well just be a tad bit ahead.

 #### Importance of features along with their top 3 values (for categorical columns) are as follows: